Bharath-tars/AgenticAI_Bots/README.md

 # AgenticAI_Bots
-This repo consists of all the agentic ai bots developed for study, practise, research.
+This repo consists of all the agentic ai bots developed for practise, research.

 #Bots info
 ## 1) Stock prices Bot